KGuz/advent-of-code/readme.md

-A collection of repositories containing solutions to revisions of advent of code
+A collection of repositories containing solutions to advent of code revisions